mh2753/cassata-io/README.md

 ## Gotchas
-Like any other distributed application, Cassata does not (and cannot) guarentee an exactly once delivery.
+Like any other distributed application, Cassata does not guarentee an exactly once delivery.
 It provides an at least once guarentee of emitting an event.
-Hence it is the responsibility of the event consumer to manage de-duplication.
+It is the responsibility of the event consumer to manage de-duplication.

 ## Coming Soon

-Support for Apache Derby.
+Support for Postgres and Elastic Search as data sources.